Unforgettable Experience of Attending on Ven. Ñāṇavimala

 Bhante did not favour milk foods, Sustagen or any special foods or supplements, and had the practice of skipping meals completely some days, especially on Poya days.
 He mentioned the best drink was water.

 Although Parappaduwa Island was supposed to be inhabited by reptiles we had never seen any snakes.
-A week before Ven. Ñāṇavimala passed away, a snake started to roam around his room.
+A week before Ven. Ñāṇavimala passed away, a snake started to roam around outside his room.
 Ven.
 Upasama saw that this snake was trying to peep through the window of Bhante’s room.

 He asked us to look at his aging body and said, ‘you are looking at your future’.
 He also said, ‘I was a Christian and from a different country and language, but you are born Buddhists with no language problems.
 What have you gained by being born Buddhists in this country compared to me?’